Deftu-Archive/Crimson/docs/styling/colour_scheme.md

 # Qalcyo Colour Scheme
-Requisite holds true to it's developers and owning company.
+Crimson holds true to it's developers and owning company.
 Both it and all libraries similar to it use Qalcyo's main colour scheme.
 [If you'd like to use the colour scheme, click here](#colours)

 # Colours
 - Persian Green - #289D8C\